colbyprior/speedies/docs/7. Warbands Generated/Paladins.md

 *Inherent*

 This unit can make a morale check in the upkeep phase to remove the dazed or stunned condition from one friendly unit within 3".
+### Ki Strike
+*Inherent*

+When fighting Unarmed, targets roll their Defense Check with Disadvantage.
 ### No Equipment
 *Inherent*